JANE FINCH COMMUNITY MINISTRY

 PASSPORT TO EMPLOYMENT

 The community ministry with NAYEC implemented The Passport to Employment Program in 2016.
 Passport to Employment serves 5 high schools as well as Out of Work, Out of School youth aged 15 to 29 in the Jane Finch/Black Creek area.
 The program was created to increase the employability of the resilient youth who have several barriers to employment, one of which is lack of employment experience.
 Our program provides free certification trainings in Customer Service, Food Handling, High Five (Working with children), First Aid/CPR, Smart Serve and Forklift.
 Resume building and Interview skills workshops are also provided to the high school students.
-Currently the program is generously funded by TD, Gooder Foundation and Tippet Foundation.
+Currently the program is generously funded by TD, Hendrie Trust and the Peter Gilgan, Gooder and Tippet Foundation.

 TOWARDS A HIGHER JOURNEY